-When it comes to money, it can often refer to paying things like bills or paying off debts and other items.
+When it comes to money, it can often refer to paying things like bills, paying off debts, tracking your net worth and other family money items.
 As well as prioritizing saving money over spending every last penny.

 When people see these ‘adulting’ tasks as too difficult, it can be problematic.
 Unfortunately as we grow up and move out it is something we need to learn about and take on board.

 You can’t simply not pay your bills, and choosing not to save because it may be difficult is certainly a dangerous path to go down.
 More so if you live paycheck to paycheck!

 That is why it is so important to overcome this money block and create a new belief around your financial identity.

 If you are a parent, then a good solution to this is to be open with your kids about money.
 Talk money on a regular basis and get them involved!